What is GDPR and how does it impact Digital Marketing

 Before we move to discuss how this new General Data Privacy Regulation (GDPR) has impacted the world of Digital Marketing, let’s first understand what GDPR is.

 On May 25th, 2018, GDPR came into effect in 28 countries in Europe but there exists no country that has been left unaffected by this new rule.
 The new regulation agreed by the European Union seeks to improve the transparency and the effectiveness of data protection activities.
-The new regulation affects the ways in which businesses acquire the consent of users and customers to submit their personal data that is stored within the CRM or other storage units of the company.
+The new regulation affects how businesses acquire the consent of users and customers to submit their personal data that is stored within the CRM or other storage units of the company.

 Whereas, from the users’ point of view, the status of lawfully processing the users’ data has become fairer and more transparent.